 If you move up to Paintshop Pro x7 Ultimate ($99.99) you also get one-click image correction using Perfectly Clear by Athentech, Reallusion Facefilter3 portrait retouching tools, and a creative collection with brushes, textures, and backgrounds.
 I’ve used the $200 Perfectly Clear Photoshop plugin and it works very well.
 It’s a real bonus to get it built into Ultimate and definitely work the extra 20 bucks versus the standard Paintshop Pro X7.

 You can get a free 30-day trial from Corel here for both versions.

-There are three sections in the program: Manage, Adjust and Edit which are tabbed at the top.
+There are three sections in the program: Manage, Adjust, and Edit which is tabbed at the top.
 In Manage you can tag with keywords, dates, and ratings.
 There is also face tagging.
-You can choose some photos and hit Find People and the software will scan images for faces then show you groups of found faces.
+You can choose some photos and hit Find People and the software will scan images for faces and then show you groups of found faces.

 You can also create raster and vector graphics and Paintshop has extensive vector editing tools.
 A faux HDR effect can be created using one raw file, but the effect is so-so.

 One of the complaints about Paintshop Pro is that some features can be slow to apply.
 This has improved in the latest release.
 Brushes have been speeded up (some 30% according to Corel) but some features like chromatic aberration correction can still be slow.

 Images can be exported via the File menu in the Edit mode and you can optimize JPG, PNG, and GIFs for the web.
 The software also offers CMYK separations, something not often found at this price level.
 There is also soft proofing.
 You can upload directly to Flickr and Facebook, but you’re forced to either choose or create an album.